covcom/205CDE/01 Codeanywhere IDE/README.md

 Release:        14.04
 Codename:       trusty
 ```
-Basically, what happens when you create a Workspace in Codeanywhere the system creates a virtual machine for you using Ubuntu 14.04 with the configuration of 5GB disks etc. You need to know some basic command line operations if you work with Codeanywhere or web technologies in general.
+Basically, what happens when you create a Workspace in Codeanywhere the system creates a virtual machine for you using Ubuntu 14.04.
+You need to know some basic command line operations if you work with Codeanywhere or web technologies in general.

 > Other popular Linux OSs include Fedora and openSUSE.
 For a comprehensive list, read [Put the fun back into computing from Distrowatch.com](http://distrowatch.com).